Abduullaahh/Ride-Management-System/README.md

 # Ride-Management-System
-Ride Management System Cosole based coded in C++
+Cosole based Ride Management System coded in C++
+Use given three .txt files to run the program